Kernix13/markdown-cheatsheet/README_EXAMPLE.md

 ## Contributing

+> _Here is a good short paragraph - it does not have to be longer than this.
+Make sure to have a `CONTRIBUTING.md` file._

 Contributions are welcome!
-If you'd like to help improve this project, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get started, our workflow, and code style expectations.
+If you'd like to help improve this project, please read our [CONTRIBUTING.md](#) for guidelines on how to get started, our workflow, and code style expectations.

 ## License

 This project is licensed under the [MIT License](./LICENSE).

+> _If you are going to have a license, then also have `contributing.md` and `code_of_conduct.md`._

+---

 > Add whatever else that works for your project like a link to the live version, credits, links to your `/docs` folder for more imformation, etc.

----

 ## Miscellaneous optional headings